BaumerEDV/mydnightsun/featureTracking.md

 - scroll vertically inside file
 - scroll horizontally inside file
 - toggle line wrapping
-- backend support for filtering and coloring
+- filter which lines are displayed (and in which color) with user-defined regex read from a provided JSON-file

 ## Vision / Roadmap
-- filter which lines are displayed with user-defined regex read from a provided file
 - show keybind help info
 - toggle filters live in the viewer
 - simple live text filter